Battery Energy Storage FAQ

 Installing a battery energy storage system in your home does not necessarily mean you can disconnect from the grid.
 Going off grid is not usually practical for the average consumer due to:

-- A large storage capacity is required to last for days on end during winter or in sustained times of insufficient sun for the solar panels.
+- Large storage capacity is required to last for days on end during winter or in sustained times of insufficient sun for the solar panels.

 Who can install my energy storage system?